deniseiras/deniseiras/README.md

 ### About me

 Hello World!
 I'm Denis, a seasoned computer scientist deeply entrenched in the realms of software design and development, both in scientific and commercial domains.
-My journey traverses a rich landscape of research and projects spanning machine learning, software engineering and supercomputer software architecture.
+My journey traverses a rich landscape of research and projects spanning machine learning, software engineering and supercomputing.

 At the vibrant nexus of software engineering and machine learning, my passion ignites as I delve into the realms of automation, wielding the power of data-driven insights to tackle complex challenges and unlock tangible business value.
 With an unwavering commitment to innovation, I leverage advanced algorithms and predictive analytics to not only solve problems but also to drive strategic decision-making and propel organizational growth.